Robert Fulghum: Early career

 He grew up in Waco, Texas and received his Bachelor of Arts at Baylor University in 1958.
 He received his Bachelor of Divinity at Starr King School for the Ministry in 1961 and was ordained as a Unitarian Universalist minister.
-Fulghum served the Bellingham Unitarian Fellowship in Bellingham, Washington from 1960–1964, and the Edmonds Unitarian Universalist Church in Edmonds, Washington where he is Minister Emeritus.
+Fulghum served the Bellingham Unitarian Fellowship in Bellingham, Washington from 1960 to 1964, and the Edmonds Unitarian Universalist Church in Edmonds, Washington, where he is Minister Emeritus.

 Writing

 Fulghum came to prominence in the United States when his first collection of writings, All I Really Need to Know I Learned in Kindergarten (1988), stayed on The New York Times bestseller lists for nearly two years.
-The collection of essays is subtitled "Uncommon Thoughts on Common Things."
+The collection of essays is subtitled "Uncommon Thoughts on Common Things".
 A twenty-fifth anniversary edition of Kindergarten has been published – updating and revising the original text, with the addition of twenty-five new stories.

 There are currently more than 17 million copies of his books in print, published in 27 languages in 103 countries.